HynekS/wp-next-graphql-tutorial/README.md

 ## Utilize the types in our api

-For simplicity sake, we left the `/lib/api.js` as a plain javascript file tn the first part ot the tutorial.
+For simplicity sake, we left the `/lib/api.js` as a plain javascript file in the first part ot the tutorial.
 Now, it's the time to make a step forward and convert it to TypeScript – simply by changing its extension: `mv lib/api.js lib/api.ts`.
 The compiler may have some complaints (about parameters without types) – don't worry, we'll fix that soon.

 ### Import and arrange types for our queries